 The Baptismal Font Through the sacrament of baptism we become members of Christ's family - the church.
 The presence of the baptismal font in the church is a reminder of our own baptism and the commitments that we made or that were made on our behalf.
-(Please stand or kneel as you are able) Prayers of the People (from New Zealand Prayer Book Form 2) Karen Hardison Intercessor: God of heaven and earth, through Jesus Christ you promise to hear us when we pray to you in faith with thanksgiving.
+(Please stand or kneel as you are able) Prayers of the People (from New Zealand Prayer Book Form 2) Becky Adams Intercessor: God of heaven and earth, through Jesus Christ you promise to hear us when we pray to you in faith with thanksgiving.
 Intercessor: We pray for one another, for our families and friends, through whom we learn to love and to be loved.
 Thank you for all who care for us.
 Give us grace to serve Christ by serving our neighbors and our community, loving others as he loves us.
 Silence Intercessor: We thank you for the unfailing love you hold out to everyone in Jesus Christ.
-Comfort and heal those in sorrow, need, sickness or any other trouble, especially Sam, Lisette, Margie and her family, Becky, Robin, Carole, Mike, Steve, Ethel, Margaret, Gray, Phyllis, Juette, Diane, David, Samantha, Bill, Doris, Shelby, the Hardison family, Nicholas, the Sonant family, the Whisonant family, the Fiedler family, the Lord and Walton family, Richard, Alice, Garry, Wayne and Sue, Marsha and David, Michelle, Olivia, Stefan, Teagan and the Kuehnle family, Will, Robin, Denise, Ron and Pam, Oscar, Rod, Gloria, William, Henry, Rick, Gene, Karen, Rick, Serenity, Shanae, Amy, the Henderson family, Mary-Margaret, Lane, Kristy, Renee, Emily, Martha, Carolyn, Randi, Nancy, Marion, Hollis, and Donna.
+Comfort and heal those in sorrow, need, sickness or any other trouble, especially Phillip, Karen, Sam, Lisette, Margie and her family, Becky, Robin, Carole, Mike, Steve, Ethel, Margaret, Gray, Phyllis, Juette, Diane, David, Samantha, Bill, Doris, Bianca, Shelby, the Hardison family, Nicholas, the Sonant family, the Whisonant family, the Fiedler family, the Lord and Walton family, Richard, Alice, Garry, Wayne and Sue, Marsha and David, Michelle, Olivia, Stefan, Teagan and the Kuehnle family, Will, Robin, Denise, Ron and Pam, Oscar, Rod, Gloria, William, Henry, Rick, Gene, Karen, Rick, Serenity, Shanae, Amy, the Henderson family, Mary-Margaret, Lane, Kristy, Renee, Emily, Martha, Carolyn, Randi, Nancy, Marion, Hollis, and Donna.
 Give them courage and hope in their distress, and bless those who minister to them.
 Silence Intercessor: We remember with gratitude your many gifts to us in creation.
 Help us and people everywhere to share with justice and peace the resources of the earth.
 Give wisdom to those in authority among us and to all leaders of the nations.
-We pray for the workplaces and businesses of Metropolitan Richmond: For financial institutions, sustainable and just investment policies, and effective development efforts to benefit the entire community.
+We pray for schools and educational institutions of Metropolitan Richmond: For all Superintendents, School Boards, School Administrators, PTAs, teachers, students, and staff.
+For curriculum that is grounded in truth and meaning; for space to nourish the creative seed in both teachers and students.
 Silence Intercessor: We pray for your Church throughout the world, thanking you for all who serve Christ and his kingdom.
 By your Spirit strengthen your people for their work and witness in the world.
 Unite us in your truth and love, that we who confess your name may also reflect your glory.
-Silence We pray for those celebrating birthdays, especially Cassandra and Frank, and those celebrating anniversaries, especially Virginia and Trey.
+Silence We pray for those celebrating birthdays, especially Michael and Carol, and those celebrating anniversaries.
 Silence Intercessor: We remember with thanksgiving all who have died in Christ, and we rejoice at the faithful witness of your saints in every age, praying that we may enter with them into the unending joy of your heavenly kingdom.
 Silence Intercessor: Merciful God, you look with compassion on all who turn to you.
 Hear the prayers of your people.
 Grant that what we have asked in faith we may by your grace receive; through Jesus Christ our Lord.
 AMEN.
 The Confession Presider: Let us confess our sins against God and our neighbor.
 Silence may be kept.